twilson63/ng-adventure/README.md

      <ui-view></ui-view>

-Also add the app.js file at the end of the body
+Also add the app.js file at the end of the body.
+We will create the file in a moment.

     <script src="app.js"></script>

 --

+Now we need to create a templates directory and main.html file

+    mkdir templates
+    touch templates/main.html

+--

+Edit the main.html and add this:

+    <h1>My Bucket List</h1>

+--

 Next we need to create an `app.js` file to contain our routing information.

+    touch app.js

 app.js